 As Tamaz stood and stretched, I reached over and grabbed the piece of bread he’d bitten, then slipped it into my sleeve.
 I looked around at the beardless boys, serving girls, and eunuchs, hoping none had noticed.
 They all stared straight in silence.
 Good.

-As I walked toward my room, I thought about the Philosopher who’d engineered the Sand Palace: last week, I borrowed his biography from the Tower of Wisdom, so I could break from my serious reading with something pleasurable.
-He lived about three-hundred years ago, just after Temur the Wrathful carved a blood trail through half the earth.
-Born in Jalivaz, a Dycondian outpost in Himyar far to the south, the man came to Alanya with nothing but a dream.
-He imagined a vast construct, made of baked clay and mud and sand, that stretched the breath and width of the highest hill in the city.
+As I walked toward my room, I thought about the Philosopher who’d engineered the Sand Palace.
+Last week, I borrowed his biography from the Tower of Wisdom so I could break from my serious reading with something pleasurable.
+He lived about five hundred years ago, just after Temur the Wrathful carved a blood trail through half the earth.
+Born in Tinbuq, the seat of the once Golden Kingdom of Himyar to the southwest, the man came to Alanya with nothing but a dream.
+He imagined a vast construct, made of baked clay and mud and sand, that stretched the breadth and width of the highest hill in the city.

 “Make way for Sultana Mirima!” a eunuch called.

-I snapped my attention back into the hallway.
-I stood to the side, bowed my head, and hoped the Shah’s sister wouldn’t notice me.
+I stood to the side in the hallway, bowed my head, and hoped the Shah’s sister wouldn’t notice me.
 Unfortunately, I’d worn a stunning blue and gold dress for my supper with the Shah, which resembled sunrays striking a river.
 The woman adored fashion.
 More than that, she loved to show her superiority over us concubines.

 As expected, Mirima stopped her prance in front of me.
-She gazed at my dress, then caressed the brocade on my forearm with her ring-studded back hand.
+She gazed at my dress, then caressed the brocade on my forearm with the back of her ring-studded hand.

 “Who made this?” she said in a lofty tone.